Storyblok Raises $80M Series C - Read News

 Once we have integrated the store service into our application, we have all the data we need in order to bring the app to life.

-Section titled Rendering a list of stores Rendering a list of stores
+Rendering a list of stores

 In the first step, we want to render a list of all of our locations showing their address and opening hours data.
 Let's start with the component which is responsible for rendering a single store list item.